-HBFI endeavours to ensure that all funded projects are compliant with the latest building standards, with compliance being confirmed by Monitoring Surveyors appointed to each project, helping to ensure that highest standards in building regulation are met on all HBFI funded developments and that the impact on the environment is minimised.
+HBFI endeavours to ensure that all funded projects are compliant with the latest building standards, with compliance being confirmed by Monitoring Surveyors appointed to each project, helping to ensure that the highest standards in building regulation are met on all HBFI funded developments and that the impact on the environment is minimised.

 HBFI launched a Green Funding product in January 2021 to encourage sustainable development and incentivise builders/developers to complete new homes to a standard which is higher than that set by regulation.
-The first Green Funding transaction closed in 2022.
 As an incentive, HBFI offers a discount of up to 0.5% on the margin charged.
 To qualify for this margin reduction, the scheme must be certified to Home Performance Index ("HPI") or an equivalent standard.
 The HPI standard is monitored and certified by the Irish Green Building Council.